Wakefield Ancestry Project

 Susannah Gaylor

-Susannah Gaylor or Galer's possible origins.
-Born 1738 in Manea, Cambridgeshire she married Thomas Wakefield in 1757 to form our current oldest 'Wakefield' family.
-Susannah & Thomas are our 5 x great grandparents.
+Susannah Gaylor or Galer's was born 1738 in Manea, Cambridgeshire she married Thomas Wakefield in 1757.
+Susannah & Thomas are our paternal 5 x great grandparents.

 More